JananiBalabaskar/DatabaseTesting_Midterm/README.md

 ShippingDetails: To save shipping details for orders.

-Cart: To save the items added to the cart.
+Cart: To save the items that were added to the cart.

+Coupon: To store the coupon used while purchasing.

 ## Tables and Attributes